mbrown1508/microsoftbotframework/docs/cache.md

 ## Installation
 #####JsonCache
-JsonCache equires write preveliges to the working directory or the configured directory.
+JsonCache requires write privileges to the working directory or the configured directory.

 #####RedisCache
 RedisCache requires a working redis data store.
-See the following url for a good guide on installing. https://www.linode.com/docs/databases/redis/deploy-redis-on-ubuntu-or-debian
+See the following url for a good guide on installing. https://www.linode.com/docs/databases/redis/deploy-redis-on-ubuntu-or-debian.
+If using Heroku you can also the resources to add "Heroku Redis :: Redis, Hobby Dev".

 In addition the redis library is required.
 It can be installed with the following command.